 Chapter Five: Galilee—Birthplace of Historians and Generals (Spring–Winter 67)

 The chapter follows Flavius Josephus’ preparations for the clash with the Roman army.
 Relying on literary sources and archaeological findings, I examine the military steps taken by the Romans in Galilee and their social and ideological implications.
 The events in Galilee served to clarify the fracture lines in Jewish society as well as influencing Roman policy during the uprising itself.
-Among the Jews, three different groups coallesced:
+Among the Jews, three different groups coalesced:

 In Sepphoris and other wealthy cities, opponents of the uprising toughened their stance.
 They made sure to express allegiance to Rome and were rewarded generously, as both literary and archaeological sources show.